> Prices from: £ 530.00 per person

 Dales Way Highlights

-- Walking through delightful Wharfedale and Dentdale towards the Lakes
+- Exploring delightful Wharfedale and Dentdale towards the Lakes

-- Enjoy exploring Lake Windermere, the largest natural lake in England
+- Lake Windermere - the largest natural lake in England

 The Dales Way is one of the finest long distance walking routes in the British Isles.
 This beautiful 80 mile walk across the Yorkshire Dales begins in the delightful market town of Ilkley.
 It ends in the Lake District on the shores of Lake Windermere after its journey across two scenic National Parks.